W3Techs

 Technologies > Site Elements > CSS > by Content Languages

-Usage of CSS broken down by content languages
+Usage of CSS as site element broken down by content languages

 This diagram shows the percentages of websites using CSS broken down by content languages.
 See technologies overview for explanations on the methodologies used in the surveys.